XinyeeElaine/Elaine_Portfolio/README.md

 ## 🌙 About the project

 A portfolio that behaves less like a résumé and more like a room you can wander around in.
-Every project gets its own page, and the place comes with things to fiddle with: five colour themes to repaint it, a lofi soundtrack the browser makes up as it goes, an AI assistant happy to answer questions about the work, and Cookie, a cat who patrols the bottom of the page and can be picked up and dropped wherever you like.
+Every project gets its own page, plus things to fiddle with: five colour themes, a lofi soundtrack the browser makes up as it goes, an AI assistant that answers questions about the work, and Cookie, a cat you can pick up and drop wherever you like.

-Under the cuteness: a single-page React app bundled with Vite and served as static files from Cloudflare Pages.
-Routing runs on the URL hash, styling is vanilla CSS driven by custom properties, the soundtrack is synthesised at runtime with the Web Audio API, and Cookie is hand-drawn inline SVG.
-A Cloudflare Pages Function fields the chatbot's requests and keeps its backend URL safely server-side.
-Everything here is built from scratch and tuned by hand.
+Under the cuteness: a **single-page React app bundled with Vite and served as static files from Cloudflare Pages**.
+Routing runs on the URL hash, styling is **vanilla CSS driven by custom properties**, the soundtrack is **synthesised at runtime with the Web Audio API**, and Cookie is hand-drawn inline SVG.
+A Cloudflare Pages Function fields the chatbot's requests and keeps its backend URL server-side. **Everything here is built from scratch and tuned by hand.**

 ---